 This may be the most cliche advice you can get from almost any artist.
 However, there is a reason as to why teachers so generously dole out this tip to beginners.
 Drawing is a skill.
 It involves the use of your mind and your body.
 That means that you have to do it repeatedly, making little improvements along the way, for you to become adept at it.

 For some artists, practicing is a way to make themselves more familiar and comfortable with the act of drawing.
 For more experienced artists, it is a way to keep their creative juices flowing.
-In most cases, it is like regularly running your vehicle so that the parts don’t get rusty.
+For most, it is like regularly running your vehicle so that the parts don’t get rusty.

 There are several simple ways to practice drawing skills as a beginner.
 You can try out drawing basic lines and shapes for starters.
 Later on, you can play with shapes and lines to form patterns.
 While learning different techniques, you can also do some freehand doodling just to let your imagination run free without overthinking about the method you are supposed to apply.